valmapaura/ml-category-recommender/README.md

 ## Introduction

-Developed for an ecommerce app, this code presents a simple implementation of the nearest neighbor recommendation algorithm for an e-commerce app (in this case an ionic app) using K-Nearest Neighbors.
-The algorithm recommends similar product categories to users based on their purchase history.
+Developed for an ecommerce app, this code presents a simple implementation of the nearest neighbor recommendation algorithm for an e-commerce app (in this case an Ionic Angular app) using K-Nearest Neighbors.
+The algorithm recommends similar product categories to users based on how they interact with products on the platform.
 It is deployed on Firebase Cloud Functions, which offloads computation from the client device to a serverless infrastructure, improving performance and scalability.
 The recommendation function is invoked by another cloud function that selects random products from the suggested categories, these products are then sent to the client-app.

+Recommendations are based on 2 types of features:
+- Personal features such as age and gender,
+- Category interest features

 ## Algorithm Overview